 Consider what types of learning activity would best address a particular objective, as well as your personal circumstances.
 If you are located in a remote area, you may wish to place more emphasis on activities such as distance learning, e.g. on-line courses and e-mail correspondence with other healthcare practitioners.
-It is important to remember, however, that at least eight hours of CPD activity must fall into the category Learning with others.
+It is recommended that at least eight hours of CPD activity must fall into the category Learning with others.

-Refer to page 10, Table 1, for examples of CPD learning activities in each of the categories.
+Refer to page 9, Table 1, for examples of CPD learning activities in each of the categories.